13 Types Of Writing Every Writer Should Master

 • Music reviews

-11. Scientific Writing
+12. Scientific Writing

-However, they’re usually writing for an expert audience who understands the topic, prevailing literature, or works in the field.
-Therefore a scientific writer doesn’t always have to explain basic concepts and ideas as they can assume their audience knows the basics.
+However, they’re usually writing for an expert audience who understands the topic, prevailing literature or works in the field.
+Therefore, a scientific writer doesn’t always have to explain basic concepts and ideas as they can assume their audience knows the basics.

-12. Travel Writing
+13. Travel Writing

 Travel Writing

-However, professional travel writers are often under strict deadlines and have to see and do as much as possible in a short period.
+Travel writing describes writing about your experiences while visiting a country, city or location.
+It sounds like a glamorous profession because you get paid to go on holiday!
+However, professional travel writers are often under strict deadlines and must see and do as much as possible quickly.
 That often cuts out any socializing.
 Travel writers also face competition from locals who can write about a location with more expertise than a visitor.
 Travel writers can earn a nice side income by blogging and writing about their trips online.
+For more, read our guide explaining how to become a travel writer.

-13. Blogging
+14. Blogging

 Blogging is an immensely rewarding form of writing that started in 1997.
 If you’re going to start a blog today, expect competition.
-Reportedly over 600 million blogs exist worldwide.
+Reportedly, over 600 million blogs exist worldwide.

 However, a writer can find success more easily if they write within a specific niche about topics readers are searching for, rather than their day or personal lives.
 The best blogs are self-hosted on WordPress and monetized through display advertising, affiliate promotions, and digital products.
+To learn more, read our guide to blogging for writers.

 The Final Word On Types Of Writing